Silicrex/PokemonBreedingSimulator/README.md

 * Any errors?
 Please feel free to reach out!
 * I did not necessarily code the mechanics in a way that perfectly matches the real in-game process (I don't know how it's all specifically implemented— but the abstraction here is identical as far as I'm aware).
+* For the overall base egg cycles sections, the search was done semi-manually, so I am not 100% sure they are the best possible.
+Will work on how to solve it computationally when I get a better idea for how that would be done!